-- 1. - To the HHS Secretary - To the individual - The CE is PERMITTED (but not required) to disclose: - For treatment, payment, and health care operations (TPO) a. - Incidental Uses & Disclosures - Individual has the opportunity to agree or object - Specific "public purpose" disclosures - Limited data sets (facially de-identified, requires data use agreement between the parties) - f.
-De-identification (ALL identifiers have been removed) - With authorization from the consumer when in doubt, get an g. authorization
+- 1. The CE is REQUIRED to disclose upon request: - a.
+To the HHS Secretary - b.
+To the individual - 2.
+The CE is PERMITTED (but not required) to disclose: - a.
+For treatment, payment, and health care operations (TPO) - b.
+Incidental Uses & Disclosures - c.
+When the individual has the opportunity to agree or object - d.
+Specific "public purpose" disclosures such as to public health authorities that are authorized by law to collect or receive such information to aid them in their mission of protecting the health of the public.
+Examples of such activities include those directed at the reporting of disease or injury, reporting deaths and births - e.
+Limited data sets which require a data use agreement between the parties - f.
+De-identification (ALL identifiers have been removed) - g.
+With authorization from the consumer when in doubt, get an authorization

-Limited Disclosure
+Limit Disclosure